celi52/STHN/README.md

-This is the repository for CIKM submission.
+This is the repository for 2023 CIKM submission of paper entitled "Simplifying Temporal Heterogeneous Network for Continuous-Time Link Prediction".